whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    5. Confirm that no environment is selected
    7. Confirm that the ``Create New Tale and Launch`` button is disabled
    8. Select an environment
-   9. Confirm that READ WRITE is selected
+   9. Confirm that READ/WRITE is selected
    9. Click ``Create New Tale and Launch``
    10. Confirm that you are redirected to the run page
    11. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
-   12. Confirm that the data exists under External Data
+   12. Confirm that the data exists under Tale Workspace
    13. Confirm that the Tale's category is `science`

 #### Task 2: Importing a Dataset from DataONE